-Adoption strips this system, leaving behind only a trail of broken fragments and loose ends.
+However, adoption breaks this process and strips this system, leaving behind only a trail of broken fragments and loose ends.

 I’m becoming me.
 Not the me my adoptive family hopes I am, not the me my birth family thinks I am.
 Just me.

-And, I have to say, I’m really beginning to like who this girl is.
+And I have to say, I’m really beginning to like who this girl is.